 Fourteen of the 41 in tenure-track faculty appointments have landed in disciplinary positions.
 Four of these are in Sociology, three in English, three in History, and one each in Theater/Film, Critical Dance Studies, Criminology, and Communications.
 The remaining four faculty members are located in joint positions between interdisciplinary and disciplinary departments.
-These include one in a joint position between Media Studies and Postcolonial Literature, one in a joint position between Africana Studies and English, one in a joint position between Women's Studies and Geography, and one in a joint position between Women's Studies and History.
+These include one in a joint position between Media Studies and Postcolonial Literature, one in a joint position between Africana Studies and English, one in a joint position between Women's Studies and History.